-- (1) If the construction monitoring, as set out in clause 3.2.5, is deemed to be insufficient by the parties, the consulting engineer may, with prior written approval having been obtained from the client, appoint or make available additional staff for such construction monitoring on site to the extent specifically defined and agreed with the client.
-The functions in respect of additional construction monitoring are to be limited to detailed inspections and exclude those mentioned under clause 3.2.5.
-In particular, such monitoring is required where designed elements are normally buried or covered or become inaccessible during the course of the Works. - (2) Alternatively, the client may appoint or make available staff, as intended in clause (1), subject to approval by the consulting engineer. - (3) Staff, as intended in clauses (1) and (2), shall report to and take instructions from the consulting engineer or an authorized representative of the consulting engineer only and shall be deemed to be in the employ of the consulting engineer. - (4) Should any change regarding the persons utilized for additional on-site monitoring or their remuneration or duration of services be necessary, the utilization of such persons and/or their remuneration must be agreed in writing with the client prior to the implementation thereof.
+- (1) The construction inspections set out in clause 3.2.5 (7) envisage site visits on average once every 2 weeks over the duration of the works.
+In many instances this frequency is inadequate as elements of the Works need to be monitored more regularly before being covered by further Works or becoming inaccessible.
+Therefore, if the above construction inspections are deemed to be insufficient by the parties, the consulting engineer may, with prior written approval having been obtained from the client, appoint or make available additional staff for such construction monitoring on site to the extent specifically defined and agreed with the client. - (2) Alternatively, the client may appoint or make available staff, as intended in clause (1), subject to approval by the consulting engineer. - (3) Staff, as intended in clauses (1) and (2), shall report to and take instructions from the consulting engineer or an authorized representative of the consulting engineer only and shall be deemed to be in the employ of the consulting engineer. - (4) Should any change regarding the persons utilized for additional on-site monitoring or their remuneration or duration of services be necessary, the utilization of such persons and/or their remuneration must be agreed in writing with the client prior to the implementation thereof.

-- (5) If, for any reason, no additional staff or inadequate staff for construction monitoring is appointed, the consulting engineer shall provide additional services, including additional site visits, as required and agreed to in writing with the client prior to commencement thereof. - (6) The duties of the consulting engineer for the following four defined levels of construction monitoring, respectively, are as follows:

-(a) Level 1:
+- (5) If, for any reason, no additional staff or inadequate staff for construction monitoring is appointed, the consulting engineer shall provide additional services, including additional site visits, as required and agreed to in writing with the client prior to commencement thereof. - (6) The duties of the consulting engineer for the following four defined levels of construction monitoring, respectively, are as follows: - (a) Level 1: Monitoring as part of clause 3.2.5 with inspections once every 2 weeks on average over the duration of the Works: